ualibweb/UALIB_ChemStructures/README.md

 For organometallic dative bonds, we did not use SMILES extensions, but rather left these as disconnections (`.`).
 Dative bonds were then added to the RDKit processed SDfile using the PubChem nonstandard bond syntax.
 Note: we did experiment with using the dative bonds feature in RDKit with SMILES (`->, <-`) and V3000 molfiles, but these files did not parse correctly in PubChem.

-**Special Case: Chair/Multicyclic Stereochemistry Workflow**
+**Special Case: Perspective Drawings including Chair and Fischer projection Stereochemistry Workflow**

-When substances were drawn as Chair conformations and complex multicyclic structures with the thesis, we used Bio-Rad's KnowItAll 2018 to determine the correct stereochemistry and export as SMILES.
+When substances were drawn as chair conformations or Fischer projections within the thesis, we used Bio-Rad's KnowItAll 2018 to determine the correct stereochemistry and export as SMILES.
 The Bio-Rad KnowItAll SMILES were then submitted directly to PubChem without any further processing.

 **Internal Standardization**